soham97/flexible-jekyll/_posts/2018-08-06-Elegant-Notes-Android-Application.markdown

 ![1]({{site.baseurl}}/assets/img/notes/notes3.png){:height="560px" width="300px"}

 <br>
 #### Moreover learning to develop functional android apps helped me in numerous hackathons for presenting and visualsing the results.
-I still use my notes app as my daily scribbling devices, with 700+ notes made and still going strong, its going to remain my daily driver for years to come :)
+I still use my notes app as my daily scribbler, with 700+ notes made and still going strong, its going to remain my daily driver for years to come :)